-Affected individuals can bring tort actions or claim injunctive relief against public and private organizations that fail to adopt adequate data security measures as required by the BDSG (Section 823, German Civil Code (Bürgerliches Gesetzbuch) (BGB)).
-For example, the Federal Court of Justice ruled that press organizations may be liable to private individuals for damages that result from insufficient data security measures (Bundesgerichtshof (BGH) Federal Court of Justice Apr.
+Affected individuals can bring tort actions or claim injunctive relief against public and private organizations that fail to adopt adequate data security measures as required by the BDSG (Section 823, German Civil Code).
+For example, the Federal Court of Justice ruled that press organizations may be liable to private individuals for damages that result from insufficient data security measures (Federal Court of Justice Apr.
 4, 2010, no. VI ZR 245/08, recital 24).

-The GDPR and DSAnpUG-EU provide data subjects with a private right of action against organizations that violate data protection law (Article 79, GDPR; Section 44(1), BDSG (as amended by the DSAnpUG-EU)).
+The GDPR and BDSG provide data subjects with a private right of action against organizations that violate data protection law (Article 79, GDPR; Section 44(1), BDSG).

-Organizations that protect and enforce consumers' interests may also bring claims against those who violate the BDSG's data protection requirements, under limited circumstances supported by the Unfair Terms and Conditions Act (Unterlassungsklagengesetz) (in German) (UKlaG) (Section 2(1)(11), UKlaG).
+Organizations that protect and enforce consumers' interests may also bring claims against those who violate the BDSG's data protection requirements, under limited circumstances supported by the Unfair Terms and Conditions Act (in German) (UKlaG) (Section 2(2)(11), UKlaG).
 These rights and actions typically affect obligations related to consumer notices, consent, and whether the organization has a legitimate basis for data processing.
 They do not generally extend to information security-related issues.

-However, an organization's false claim about the adoption of data security measures in its terms of service may be a crime under Section 16(1) of the Act Against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb) (UWG).
-False claims can also violate UWG, Section 5 that forbids misleading commercial practices.
+However, an organization's false claim about the adoption of data security measures in its terms of service may be a crime under Section 16(1) of the Act Against Unfair Competition (UWG).
+False claims can also violate Section 5 of the UWG, which forbids misleading commercial practices.
 Consumer protection agencies may bring claims against the organization for Section 5 violations.